Best rates guaranteed

 Visit the village of Espelette

-You will enjoy strolling through the streets of the city, especially in the main "Karrika Nagusia" which will charm you with its alignment of Labourdine houses with white facades, half-timbering and red or green shutters.
+You will enjoy strolling through the streets of the city, particularly in the main “Karrika Nagusia” which will charm you with its alignment of Labourdin houseswith facades white, with half-timbering and red or green shutters

-We also advise you to go to the Xerrenda district which houses a superb church, classified as a "Historic Monument", renovated in the 17th century.
-The neighborhood borders a charming river, Latxa.
+We also advise you to go to the Xerrenda district which is home to a superb church, classified as a “Historic Monument”, renovated in 17th century.
+The neighborhood runs along a charming river, Latxa.

 Espelette pepper